ADL-X/LLAVIDAL/README.md

 @inproceedings{llavidal2024,
   title={LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living}, author={Dominick Reilly and Rajatsubhra Chakraborty and Arkaprava Sinha and Manish Kumar Govind and Pu Wang and Francois Bremond and Le Xue and Srijan Das},
-    booktitle={Proceedings of the Conference on Computer Vision and Pattern Recognition (CVPR)}
+    booktitle={Proceedings of the Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2025}
-    year={2025}
 }
 ```